 - Accuracy — the accuracy judge’s pass/fail verdict on each run, so you can see exactly which prompts regressed or improved.
 Open the chat for any prompt to read the judge’s reasoning and confidence behind a verdict

-- Cost — the combined prompt + judge cost for each run, so you can spot changes that hurt efficiency
+- Credits — the combined prompt + judge credits for each run, so you can spot changes that hurt efficiency

 - Duration — run-to-run latency differences